MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 * Field names in most common situations

 = How to use =
-Simply wrap any QlikView code blocks within the [qlikview] ... [/qlikview] shortcode tags.
-By default, the plugin will assume that the code contained in the tags is QlikView script and will highlight it accordingly.
+Simply wrap any Qlik code blocks within the [qlikview] ... [/qlikview] shortcode tags.
+By default, the plugin will assume that the code contained in the tags is Qlik script and will highlight it accordingly.
 You can specify an alternative code type using the type parameter within the opening tag.
 For example [qlikview type="exp"]=num(MyField)[/qlikview].
 Currently supported code types are "qvs", "exp" (or "qve"), "sql", "vbscript" and "javascript".
 If no code type is specified then "qvs" will be assumed.

 Alternatively, the shortcode can be entered using the button within the WordPress visual post/page editor.
-Select the block of code within the post or page, then click the QlikView button on the editor menu.
+Select the block of code within the post or page, then click the Qlik button on the editor menu.
 You will be prompted for what code type the block should be highlighted as.
 Once complete, click OK and the shortcode will be added around the code block for you.

 = Feedback =
 If you spot any issues or have any suggestions to improve the plugin, please let me know either via the support tab here, or via a comment on [QlikViewAddict.com](http://www.qlikviewaddict.com/p/qlikview-wordpress-plugin.html).